rawhasan/wordpress-backup-restore/BACKUP.md

 SITE_NAME="example.com"
 ```

-The script will automatically set:
+The script will automatically derive:

 - `WP_PATH`: `/sites/example.com/public`
 - `BACKUP_DIR`: `/sites/example.com/backups`

-## 🧪 How to Use
+## 🚀 How to Use

 1. Open the script and edit the `SITE_NAME` variable with your domain.
 2. Run the script: